Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Related Work

 \subsection{Power Transmission Corridor Inspection}

 Recently, the application of computer vision technology in power transmission corridor inspection arouses increasing attention~\citep{10445528,Nair2024}.
 Object detection methods are primarily adopted.
 These methods are categorized into two-stage and single-stage algorithms.
 Two-stage methods extract candidate regions before detection, offering higher accuracy~\citep{9301267,https://doi.org/10.1049/gtd2.12688}, while single-stage methods perform end-to-end detection using convolutional neural networks, prioritizing speed~\citep{9530535,Tang2024}.
 However, these object detection methods solely predict bounding boxes that include background objects, hindering precise contour delineation of hazardous objects.
 This limitation impedes morphological analysis and reduces the accuracy of tasks like distance measurement.
 In contrast, power transmission corridor hazard segmentation (PTCHS) emerges as an optimal approach~\citep{SHEN2023103263,DBLP:journals/corr/RonnebergerFB15,rs16234585}.
 Wei \etal~\citep{ Wei2022} reduce the cost of manual labeling and improve the performance of power line segmentation based on the Swin-Unet framework with improved linear embedding and efficient sample synthesis techniques.
-Similarly, Hu \etal~\citep{rs16234585} introduce a gated axial attention mechanism and a local normalisation module for axial channels based on UNet++~\citep{zhou2020unetredesigningskipconnections}, which effectively extend the receptive field and capture the relative position deviation.
-Abdelfattah\etal~\citep{10301645} propose a novel GAN~\citep{goodfellow2014generative} framework, which leverages adversarial training, a Hough transform loss function, and a semantic decoder to achieve excellent performance in segmenting power lines.
+Hu \etal~\citep{rs16234585} introduce a gated axial attention mechanism and a local normalization module for axial channels.
+Abdelfattah\etal~\citep{10301645} propose a novel framework, which leverages adversarial training, a Hough transform loss function, and a semantic decoder to achieve excellent performance in segmenting power lines.
 However, these methods are limited to specific transmission equipment or hazards and cannot address dynamic risks in real-world transmission corridors.
 Thus, a generalized segmentation model with robust adaptability is urgently required to address this challenge.